ncsu-cga/research.package/_pages/software-architecture.md

 ## Style and UI Theme

 Research Package is accessing the parent application's style through Flutter's `context` feature.
 This means that the given `Theme` of the application is shared also with Research Package and appears in its styling (colors, font styles...).
-As an example have a look at the example application where the Theme colors of the parent application are set to different colors.
+As an example have a look at the [example application](https://github.com/cph-cachet/research.package/tree/master/example/research_package_demo_app) where the theme colors of the parent application are modified.

 See [this article by the Flutter team](https://flutter.dev/docs/cookbook/design/themes) on how to Theme your application.

 ## How to set up a Research Package project

-Since Research Package is published to pub, in order to use it just add it to your `pubspec.yaml` file.
+Since Research Package is [published to ´pub.dev´](https://pub.dev/packages/research_package), all you have to do is to add its dependency to your `pubspec.yaml` file.

 ```dart
   dependencies:
      research_package: ^0.1.0
 ```

-After you run `flutter packages get` command you are able to import and start using Research Package.
+After you run the `flutter packages get` command, you are able to import and start using ResearchPackage.
 You can import the whole package including the Model and UI libraries:

 ```dart